plathip/daria/README.md

 | 9 | Capacitor | low-ESR capacitor on the ESC power pads |
 | 10 | Release servo | MG90S 9 g metal gear, positional, on FC output 6 |

-Frame: the printed one in `stl/`, or any 5" frame with room for the ball.
-Any flight controller in ArduPilot's board list should work; the Setup page lists them.

 ## Install (Windows 10 or 11, 64-bit)